Skip links

 This evaluation identifies potential security weaknesses stemming from architectural design choices.

-Phase 3: Infrastructure & Configuration Deep Dive
+Infrastructure & Configuration Deep Dive

 We conduct a thorough assessment of your SAP infrastructure and configuration, including:

-• Exploiting identified vulnerabilities to assess potential impact on business data.
+• Exploiting identified vulnerabilities to assess potential impact on business data

-Phase 4: Application Security Testing
+Application Security Testing

 Our application security testing focuses on uncovering vulnerabilities within your SAP applications:

-• API & RFC Security Testing: Assessing the security of all integration points.
+• API & RFC Security Testing

-• Dynamic Application Security Testing (DAST): Identifying vulnerabilities in running applications.
+• Dynamic Application Security Testing (DAST)

-Phase 5: Privilege Escalation & Beyond
+Privilege Escalation & Beyond

 We attempt to escalate privileges within your SAP environment using various techniques, including:

-ABAP Code Security:
+• ABAP Code Security Review

-• Assess access and privileged user management.
+• Assessment of access and privileged user management

-Phase 6: Reporting & Remediation
+Reporting & Remediation

 SAP Penetration Testing Example